 - Introduction

 - SARFAESI Act, 2002

 - Asset Reconstruction Companies

 - Measures for asset reconstruction

 - Enforcement of security interest by creditors

 - Security Interest (Enforcement) Rules, 2002

 - Debt Recovery

 - Debt Recovery Tribunals (DRT)

 - Application to the DRT

 - Modes of Recovery

 - LESSON ROUND UP

-- SELF TEST QUESTIONS
+- TEST YOURSELF

-The SARFAESI Act, 2002 gives detailed provisions for the formation and activities of Asset Securitization Companies.
-Scope of their activities, capital requirements, funding, etc. are given by the Act.
-RBI is the regulator for these institutions.
+The SARFAESI Act, 2002 gives detailed provisions for the formation and activities of Asset Securitization Companies, scope of their activities, capital requirements, funding, etc. RBI is the regulator for these institutions.